Exhaustive goodness-of-fit via smoothed inference and graphics

+We consider $n=572$ patients for which both the dates of hospitalization and symptoms onset were recorded, and whose symptoms first appeared before or on the day of hospitalization.
+The histogram of the data is shown in Figure \ref{covidHist}.
 Looking at the histogram of the data, it is easy to see that, for most of the patients, the date of onset symptoms coincides with the date of hospitalization.
 From a statistical perspective, it is particularly interesting to understand how the excess of zeros should be modeled, as this may provide additional insights on the underlying cause.
 For instance, this phenomenon may indicate that for many of the hospitalized patients, the symptoms increased severely within the next 24 hours since they first appeared.
 It is also possible, however, that two different processes may have simultaneously contributed to the excess zeros.
 For example, if the information regarding the date of symptoms onset was not available, the latter may have been recorded to be the same as the date of hospitalization.
 Here, we attempt to model the excess of zeros considering a beta-negative binomial (BNB) distribution and a zero-inflated negative binomial (ZINB).
 The BNB and ZINB models will be considered in turn as a parametric start for our procedure.